 Saville is working against the male-dominated history of idealized women.
 “I want to be a painter of modern life and modern bodies.”
 Working in a style with links to the 17th century artist Peter Paul Rubens, she depicts single bodies posing brazenly.
 She presents fleshy depictions of nudes sometimes in states of exaggeration.
 Her 1994 “Strategy” is a gigantic oil triptych of her friend, which was negatively criticized for the weight of the model.
 “So I wanted to construct paintings that were about seeing bodies from many different angles all at the same time.”
 In paintings of two or more people, she often depicts them embracing or intertwined in highly sensuous and disturbing poses.

 Saville was born in Cambridge, England.
 Her father was head of a primary school and became Director of Education.
 She wanted to study art, and it was an uncle who suggested that she study in the school he attended.
 She did this and received her B.F.A. from the Glasgow School of Art.
 Upon viewing one of her degree show paintings, Charles Saatchi was so taken with her work that he commissioned her to make 15 new works for the Saatchi Collection.
 This effectively supported her working in art for two years.
 He exhibited her works in the young British Artists III Show of 1994.
 She was 23 years old, and this exhibition made her career.

 In the 2011 “Continuum” exhibition at the Gagosian Gallery, Saville presented eight drawings and five paintings which demonstrated her debt to art history.
 The inclusion of the word ‘pentimenti’ in several titles makes this point.
-Saville’s “The Mothers” 2011 depicts a seated mother struggling to hold two small children.
+Saville’s “The Mothers” 2011 depicts herself as an exhausted mother struggling to hold her two small children.
 This painting emerges from Leonardo’s drawing “The Virgin and Child with Saint Anne and the Infant Saint John” ca. 1499-1500.
 Her painting “Study for Pentimenti IV (After Michelangelo’s Virgin and Child)” 2011 most likely emerges from Michelangelo’s “The Virgin Child with the Infant Saint John,” ca. 1504-1506.